-Last year, the U.S. Treasury Department’s Financial Crimes Enforcement Network (FinCEN) issued “Geographic Targeting Orders” (GTOs) which require that various title insurance underwriters and their agents report information about certain residential real estate transactions with a sale price of $1,000,000 or more in Miami-Dade, Broward and Palm Beach Counties.** The purpose of the GTOs is to help FinCEN and other federal agencies identify potential money laundering in certain real estate transactions.
-We previously posted about the 2016 GTOs on this blog.
+The GTOs require that title insurance underwriters and their agents report information about certain residential real estate transactions with a sale price of $1,000,000 or more in Miami-Dade, Broward and Palm Beach Counties.** The purpose of the GTOs is to help FinCEN and other federal agencies identify potential money laundering in certain real estate transactions.

-For South Florida transactions**, a “Covered Transaction” continues to be any real estate transaction: (i) involving residential real estate in Miami-Dade, Broward or Palm Beach counties (see closing dates above); (ii) with a purchase price of $1 million or more; (iii) where the purchaser is a corporation, limited liability company (LLC), partnership, or other similar legal entity [but excluding natural persons or trusts]; (iv) and the purchaser purchases the real estate without a bank loan or other similar form of external financing; and (v) the purchaser pays any part of the purchase price, including a deposit, of the purchase price using currency, or a cashier’s check, certified check, traveler’s check, personal check, business check or money order.
+For South Florida transactions**, a “Covered Transaction” continues to be any real estate transaction: (i) involving residential real estate in Miami-Dade, Broward or Palm Beach counties (see closing dates above); (ii) with a purchase price of $1 million or more; (iii) where the purchaser is a corporation, limited liability company (LLC), partnership, or other similar legal entity [but excluding natural persons or trusts]; (iv) and the purchaser purchases the real estate without a bank loan or other similar form of external financing; and (v) the purchaser pays any part of the purchase price, including a deposit, using currency or a cashier’s check, certified check, traveler’s check, personal check, business check, or a money order in any form, or a funds transfer.
+[That last part in bold is new!
+Previously, if all of the funds were paid via wire transfer or electronic funds transfer, the transaction was exempted.
+Not any more, now you have to report it!]

 If a transaction meets all the elements above, the Covered Business (i.e., the title insurance underwriter and its agent) must complete and file FinCEN Form 8300 within thirty days of the closing.
 The information required on FinCEN Form 8300 includes identifying information for: (1) each natural person owning at least 25 percent or more of the business entity purchasing the property, or (2) all natural persons (members) if the purchaser is an LLC.